Managing weight-related infertility & pregnancy complications

 Key Evidence

-Men with obesity are at greater risk of impaired sperm production, erectile dysfunction and poor libido.
+Men living with obesity are at greater risk of impaired sperm production, erectile dysfunction and poor libido

-Women with obesity are at a greater risk of irregular ovulation and other changes to the occytes and endometrium which may reduce the chance of pregnancy.
+Women living with obesity are at a greater risk of irregular ovulation and other changes to the occytes and endometrium which may reduce the chance of pregnancy

 Obesity and the risk of infertility

-The median time to pregnancy in women of normal weight is around three months and around five months in women with obesity.6 Hence, in women who can conceive spontaneously, obesity increases the median time to conception by approximately two months.
-In women who require assisted reproductive treatment to achieve pregnancy, the rate of clinical pregnancy and live birth is lower in women with obesity compared with women of normal weight.78
+The median time to pregnancy in women of healthy weight is ~3 months compared to ~5 months in women living with obesity.11 Hence obesity increases the median time to spontaneous conception by approximately two months.
+In women living with obesity who require assisted reproductive care to achieve pregnancy, the rate of clinical pregnancy and live birth is lower than women of a healthy weight.1213

 Male fertility is also impacted by obesity.
-Men with obesity are at greater risk of suffering from impaired spermatogenesis, reduced circulating testosterone levels, erectile dysfunction and poor libido.9
+Men living with obesity are at greater risk of suffering from impaired spermatogenesis, reduced circulating testosterone levels, erectile dysfunction and poor libido.143 Behavior change interventions (diet, exercise) and surgery for weight loss can improve fertility through increasing sex hormone levels, libido and semen quality.15

-Neonatal risks of maternal obesity include large-for-gestational age (‘obesity in the neonate’), jaundice and hypoglycaemia at birth.10 Maternal obesity also results in a small increased risk of congenital anomalies,17 especially congenital heart disease and neural tube defects, and increases the risk of preterm delivery (< 37 weeks’ gestation).
-Although the overall risk of neonatal death is small, this is increased in the offspring of women with obesity compared to the normal weight population.18
+Neonatal risks of maternal obesity include macrosomia (fetal overgrowth), jaundice and hypoglycaemia.1722 Neonates born to women living with obesity are also more likely to be admitted to the Neonatal Intensive Care Unit (NICU).
+Although the overall risk of neonatal death is small, this is increased in the offspring of women living with obesity compared to the healthy weight population.27

 Pre-pregnancy weight loss options